TheCodeSummoner/SecurityPi/config_instructions/install_phpmyadmin.md

 sudo service apache2 restart
 ```

-The service should now be accesible from a webbrowser via localhost/phpmyadmin (or ip/phpmyadmin where ip is PI's ip).
+The service should now be accesible from a web browser via localhost/phpmyadmin (or ip/phpmyadmin where ip is PI's ip).

 **TO BE CHECKED**